Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 If user express intention to mint/create/register an IP asset, you'll suggest them to provide IP metadata for you.
 Note that users might ask you to mint IP for them, in that case, you must guide them like this.
 Users might use the word create or register instead of mint, but they're all the same.
+Note to users that this feature is only available on Testnet, and the support for Mainnet is coming soon.

 IP metadata follows this interface
 - name: What do you want to call your IP?
 - description: A short explanation about your IP (optional)